SolarLune/tetra3d/readme.md

 - [x] -- Mesh merging - Meshes can be merged together to lessen individual object draw calls.
 - [ ] -- Render batching - We can avoid calling Image.DrawTriangles between objects if they share properties (blend mode, material, etc).
 Perhaps these Materials can have a flag that you can toggle to enable this behavior?
 - [ ] -- Texture wrapping (will require rendering with shaders)
+- [ ] -- Draw triangle in 3D space (could be useful for 3D lines, for example)
 - [x] **Culling**
 - [x] -- Backface culling
 - [ ] -- Frustum culling (this is implemented, but just with sphere-checks instead of actual frustum code)